Sexual differences in Jainism: Debates on women

 The debate on nudity would translate into a concern about the renunciant and soteriological potential of women.
-For Digambaras, since women cannot be fully nude, which was seen as "an essential component of the path to liberation," their renunciation was only partial.
-Moreover, many Jain texts describe women as unsuited toward mendicant life due to their being inherently weaker, passion-filled, and because their physical bodies "generate and destroy life-forms within their sexual organs... thus repeatedly infringing nonviolence."
+For Digambaras, since women cannot be fully nude, which was seen as "an essential component of the path to liberation", their renunciation was only partial.
+Moreover, many Jain texts describe women as unsuited toward mendicant life due to their being inherently weaker, passion-filled, and because their physical bodies "generate and destroy life-forms within their sexual organs ... thus repeatedly infringing nonviolence".
 Women's breasts, underarms, menstruation, and vaginas, were described in some early mendicants debates as the source of killing innumerable living beings, and this inherent violence meant that women were exempt from spiritual liberation because their bodies consistently broke the cardinal rule of ahiṃsā.
 The Śvetāmbaras also accepted the premise that naked nuns would be inappropriate; however, because they viewed clothing as auxiliary to religious pursuits, the issue of female mendicants was resolved by having all individuals wear simple white robes. Śvetāmbara Jains argued that women were not exempt from spiritual liberation, given that there is nothing within Jain scriptures that precludes such.

 The debates haunt the discussion of gender, and particularly women, in Jainism, as the mendicant tradition is seen as one of the most significant features of Jain religious practice and its embodied philosophy.
-Yet, it is important to note that simply because the Śvetāmbaras do not preclude spiritual liberation for women, women can still by viewed in both positive and negative ways - as shown by the Jain literary tradition.
+Yet, simply because the Śvetāmbaras do not preclude spiritual liberation for women, women can still by viewed in both positive and negative ways - as shown by the Jain literary tradition.